 I take my coffee very seriously.
 I will gladly go out of my way, 30 minutes or more, for expertly roasted beans and a properly prepared cup of java.
-Just as important, is finding really cool coffeehouses and shops where I can settle in, escape and enjoy my caffeine.
-Groovy tunes are definitely a bonus.
+Just as important, is finding cool coffee shops where I can settle in, escape and enjoy my caffeine.
+Groovy tunes are a bonus.
 After careful research, I give to you, my lovely readers, the 30 Coolest Chicago Coffee Spots, by CTA ‘L’ line:

-**** [EDITOR’S NOTE: This post was originally published on March 14, 2016 and updated on September 29, 2016.
-This latest update includes six(6) more awesome coffee spots!
+**** [EDITOR’S NOTE: This post was originally published on March 14, 2016, and updated on September 29, 2016.
+This latest update includes six(6) more groovy coffee spots!
 They are highlighted within the text in RED.]

 CTA Brown Line:

-The brick floor, kitschy decor and living room vibe make this a very special spot to enjoy some java, pastries and sandwiches.
+The brick floor, kitschy decor, and living room vibe make this an exceptional spot to enjoy some java, pastries, and sandwiches.
 You’ll feel like you’re at grandma’s house.
-They always play a cool mix of music and there is not a screaming kid in sight.
+They always play a good mix of music, and there is not a screaming kid in sight.
 Score!
-It’s a great place to hide out. – 1 block south of the Sedgwick ‘L’ stop.
+It’s a perfect place to hide out. – One block south of the Sedgwick ‘L’ stop.

 Goddess & The Baker (33 S. Wabash) – The Loop – This bright and lively bakery is tucked under the ‘L’ tracks in the heart of The Loop.
 Seriously, the rumble of the trains overhead adds to the overall aesthetic and energy of the coffee served inside.
 Don’t forget to order some food and get some work done while you are here.
 The sweets and the savories are drool-worthy! – 1 1/2 blocks north of the Adam/Wabash ‘L’ stop, along the CTA Brown, Orange and Green Lines